-Act quickly, honestly, and decisively.
+- Act quickly, honestly, and decisively.
 Johnson & Johnson responded immediately to the crisis.

-- Good behavior delivers great returns.
-Johnson & Johnson became a brand synonymous with trust and received a larger market share due to their actions.
+- Good behavior delivers excellent returns.
+Johnson & Johnson became synonymous with trust and received a larger market share due to their actions.

 What can we learn from their responses?

 We need to continue to serve others well.
 But we need to ask them how we can best help them.
 Unfortunately, we often assume we know what they need and are blind to opportunities to make a lasting impact.

-We need to proactively seek solutions to problems facing the people we want to serve, even those we did not cause.
+We must proactively seek solutions to problems facing the people we want to serve, even those we did not cause.
 The only way to address those issues is by going to where they are and creating safe venues for them to speak.
 We may not be responsible for the harm caused by another church, but we can be responsible for the healing.